-#USvsHate (“us versus hate”) is a national anti-hate messaging project that embraces inclusion and justice for all in our diverse schools and society. #USvsHate messages insist publicly that all people are equally valuable.
+#USvsHate (“us versus hate”) @ UC San Diego is the first higher education version of #USvsHate, a national anti-hate messaging project now run by Teaching Tolerance of the Southern Poverty Law Center. #USvsHate embraces inclusion and justice for all in our diverse schools and society.
 In #USvsHate, students are invited to create public anti-hate messages in any media for their school communities.

-Piloted by educators and students in San Diego and led by UC San Diego’s CREATE, #USvsHate is now a national project of Teaching Tolerance of the Southern Poverty Law Center.
+Originally piloted by K12 educators and students in San Diego and led by UC San Diego’s CREATE, #USvsHate K12 is now a national project of Teaching Tolerance of the Southern Poverty Law Center.

 Our #USvsHate @ UC San Diego challenge is the country’s first higher education version.